akshayakhare/glueWithTrees/README.md

-# miniBlockchain
+# glueWithTrees
-A Bare minimum Block Chain implementation in Python
+A bunch of mixed code hoping to add trees in the existing glue architecture